iamarkadyt/aacli/README.md

 - Access to downstream environments can be regulated on a per user basis since every user receives a personal IAM user in the HUB account and can be restricted to possess only a certain set of IAM group memberships.
 For example user Tom might not be allowed to be a part of `PROD_ACCESS` IAM group.
 - Role assumption operation always returns _temporary_ AWS credentials that expire in 1 hour by default, effectively forcing users to rotate their credentials every hour (great security practice).
 In a scenario where some malware steals credentials from a user's machine, by the time a real person (attacker) gets to them they are already _worthless_.
-- Since role assumption requires MFA confirmation, a one time passcode (OTP) received by the user to confirm their identity, there is no risk in HUB account credentials being stolen either because unless the attacker possesses access to the OTP codes generator these credentials are _worthless_ too because they only allow one action which is `sts:AssumeRole` and role assumption is gated by MFA.
+- Since role assumption requires MFA confirmation, a one time passcode (OTP) provided by the user to confirm their identity, there is no risk in HUB account credentials being stolen either, because unless the attacker possesses access to the OTP codes generator these credentials are _worthless_ too because they only allow one action which is `sts:AssumeRole` and the role assumption operation is gated by MFA.

 To enable MFA, every user creates and attaches an MFA device to their IAM user in HUB account in AWS web console.